HarshitRSethi/HarshitRSethi/README.md

 I'm a first-year IT undergrad at IIIT Allahabad, passionate about learning programming, web development, and exploring the world of AI.

 ## 🚀 Projects
 - **[Terminal Portfolio Website](https://github.com/HarshitRSethi/HarshitRSethi.github.io)** – My personal site styled like a terminal, built with HTML, CSS, and JavaScript with help of Chat-GPT.
 URL: https://harshitrsethi.github.io/
-- **[CS50 Solutions](https://github.com/HarshitRSethi/CS50-2025-Solutions)** – Completed Harvard’s CS50: Introduction to Computer Science (2025 edition) and implemented all exercises and problem sets from Week 0 to Week 6.
-Solutions include projects in C, Python, and Scratch, covering algorithms, data structures, text processing, voting systems, and simulations like genetic inheritance and DNA sequence matching.
+- **[CS50 Solutions](https://github.com/HarshitRSethi/CS50-2025-Solutions)** – Completed Harvard’s CS50: Introduction to Computer Science (2025 edition) and implemented all exercises and problem sets from Week 0 to Week 7.
+Solutions include projects in C, Python, SQL and Scratch, covering algorithms, data structures, text processing, voting systems, and simulations like genetic inheritance and DNA sequence matching and data querying.

 ## 🔧 Tech Stack
 - 🐍 Python
 - 💻 C, C++
+- 🧠 SQL
 - 🌐 HTML, CSS
 - 🐱 Git & GitHub
 - 📝  Scratch